pyranges/pyranges_1.x/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~

 Nowadays, coding is greatly facilitated by AI coding assistants (ChatGPT, Copilot, etc.).
-Pyranges provides methods to streamline the use of such tools to generate or modify pyranges codes.
+Pyranges provides methods to streamline the use of such tools to generate or modify pyranges1 codes.
 There are two main functions for this purpose.
-The first one is :func:`export_docs <pyranges.assistant.export_docs>`.
+The first one is :func:`export_docs <pyranges1.assistant.export_docs>`.
-It generates a text file with the documentation of all pyranges functionalities:
+It generates a text file with the documentation of all pyranges1 functionalities:

   >>> pr.assistant.export_docs("pyranges_docs.txt")

-The second one is :func:`prompt <pyranges.assistant.prompt>`:
+The second one is :func:`prompt <pyranges1.assistant.prompt>`:

   >>> pr.assistant.prompt()
-  'Act as an expert bioinformatician programmer experienced in pyranges (complete documentation attached for you to learn).
+  'Act as an expert bioinformatician programmer experienced in pyranges1 (complete documentation attached for you to learn).
 Next, answer my requests for code by first explaining the workflow, followed by oneliner-style code snippets, as concise as possible but elegant, preceded by the text of task as commented code.
-Ensure you use pyranges v1 interface that you find here, rather than the v0, from which you may have seen examples before; v1 renamed many methods. '
+Ensure you use pyranges1 v1 interface that you find here, rather than the v0, from which you may have seen examples before; v1 renamed many methods. '

 This concludes our tutorial.
-The next pages will delve into pyranges functionalities grouped by topic.
+The next pages will delve into pyranges1 functionalities grouped by topic.